 The ‘Communist Budapest’ themed walking tours take around two hours to complete.

-The best time to visit the House of Terrors is at 10 am when the museum opens.
+The best time to visit the House of Terror is at 10 am when the museum opens.

-This will let you explore the museum at your own pace, away from the hustle and bustle of crowds, allowing you to truly absorb the scale of events you are witnessing.
+This will let you explore the museum at your own pace, away from the hustle and bustle of crowds, allowing you to absorb the scale of the events you are witnessing.

 If you visit the museum as a part of a guided walking tour, the tour will start at a predetermined time, details for which will be provided to you while you book the ticket.

-Here are a few frequently asked questions bout the House of Terrors in Budapest:
+Here are a few frequently asked questions bout the House of Terror in Budapest:

-The House of Terror deals with harrowing topics such as torture, surveillance, incarceration and other tools of tyranny, topics which might be educational but a little distressing to a young mind.
+The House of Terror deals with harrowing topics such as torture, surveillance, incarceration, and other tools of tyranny, topics that might be educational but a little distressing to a young mind.

 While the nature of displays isn’t particularly unpalatable or overly graphic, underage visitors should be accompanied by adult guardians during the visit.

-A guided tour of the House of Terrors can be booked online on the museum ticketing portal.
+A guided tour of the House of Terror can be booked online on the museum ticketing portal.

-Yes, the House of Terrors museum is accessible to wheelchair-bound visitors and also allows service animals.
+Yes, the House of Terror museum is accessible to wheelchair-bound visitors and allows service animals.